petrovag/taskw/README.md

 # taskw
-Taskwarriar and timewarrior widget for awesome
+Taskwarrior and timewarrior widget for awesome